simatic-ax/json/README.md

 ## Workflow

-### Pre-requirements.
+### Pre-requirements

 1. You need to use the library _Simatic.Ax.Conversion_ and _Simatic.Ax.Json_;
 2. The deserializer currently expects an _ARRAY[0..999] OF CHAR_ as a buffer.
 If your JSON File is a STRING you can use the _Simatic.Ax.Conversion_ as shown in the example below.
 3. Finally you must set the buffer for the deserializer with the _SetBuffer_ method.
 The buffer is expected as a reference.

 ### Get values

 Use the _TryParse_ method to get values that match your provided STRING key .
 If you want to get values of nested elements you must instead provide a ARRAY [X] OF STRING, with a key for each nested layer.

 The datatype _TryParse_ will return depends on the datatype of the value you provide.